-On the Third of May, 1791, after the first partition, the Polish Parliament passed a Constitution inspired by the ideals of the American Declaration of Independence and the French Declaration of the Rights of Men.
-It was the first written democratic Constitution in Europe establishing the rights of the middle classes and of the peasants had also established the first Ministry of Education in Europe.
-The absolute rulers of Prussia, Austria and Russia regarded this Constitution as a threat to their Divine Right to rule, and hastened to stifle Poland's new born democracy.
+On the Third of May, 1791, after the first partition, the Polish Parliament passed a Constitution inspired by the ideals of the American Declaration of Independence and the French Declaration of the Rights of Men. was the first written democratic Constitution in Europe establishing the rights of the middle classes and of the peasants.
+The absolute rulers of Prussia, Austria and Russia regarded this Constitution as a threat to their Divine Right to rule, and hastened to stifle Poland's democracy.
 The partitions of 1793 and 1795 resulted.
 Thaddeus Kosciuszko, on his return from America in 1794, led the first Polish insurrection which preceded the third partition.
 He was wounded and captured.
 Thanks to the rights granted by the Third of May Constitution to Polish peasants, they formed a large proportion of the insurgents.

-21. 122-Year Struggle for Freedom
+21. 123-Year Struggle for Freedom

 Poland had 12 million inhabitants at the time of the third partition.
 The country was devastated, the people terrorized by armies of occupation, representing three empires with a total population of 85 million.
 Despite this enormous disproportion of strength, the Poles time and again rose in arms against their oppressors.
 Risings took place in 1794, 1830, 1848, 1863, 1905.
-Through all the 122 years of partition, Poles fought on the battlefront of Liberty all over the world for the freedom of other peoples.
-In the United States, in Belgium, Italy, Greece, Hungary, Latvia, the Argentine, Bolivia, Peru Poles fought for the cause of human freedom under their war cry "For Your Freedom and For Ours."
-When Polish patriots put "your" liberty before "ours," it was no mere gesture, but a forceful expression of their conviction that the only guarantee of freedom for any nation is the freedom of all nations.
+During all the 123 years of partition, Poles fought on the battlefront of Liberty all over the world for the freedom of other peoples.
+In the United States, in Belgium, Italy, Greece, Hungary, Latvia, the Argentine, Bolivia, Peru Poles fought for the cause of human freedom under their war cry "For Our Freedom and For Yours."
+When Polish patriots put "your" liberty on a par with "ours," it was no mere gesture, but a forceful expression of their conviction that the only guarantee of freedom for any nation is the freedom of all nations.